coatl/redparse/README.txt

 even in it's current crude form.)

 My intent is to have a completely correct parser for ruby, in 100% ruby.
-It's not all there yet, but I'm getting pretty close.
-Currently, RedParse can parse slightly in excess of 99% of ruby files found in the wild.
-For known problems, see below.
+Currently, RedParse can parse all known ruby 1.8 constructions correctly.
+There might be some problems with unparsing or otherwise working with texts in a character set other than ascii.
+Some of the new ruby 1.9 constructions are supported in 1.9 mode.
+For more details on known problems, see below.

 == REQUIREMENTS:
 * RedParse requires RubyLexer, my hand-coded lexer for ruby.
 It also